School Age Child Care (SACC)

 We are excited to kick off another summer of the School Age Child Care program!
 We are thrilled to see all of our returning children and meet some new faces as well!

 WEM School Age Child Care is a certified child care center for children entering Kindergarten through age 12.
 We offer children the chance to make the most out of their time out of school with opportunities to explore new interests, learn new skills, and develop new friendships while providing flexible and affordable child care to families in the WEM communities.

 Summer registration opens March 1, 2021.

 Summer 2021 SACC Handbook and Enrollment Form

-Register for non-school-day SAC by completing the forms below.
+Register for non-school-day SACC by completing the forms below.

 Make sure to hit "submit" at the end of each form to finalize responses.